Latch/openkit/documentation/user_management.md

 > Keys can only be assigned to a single Partner, however Customers can create as many keys as needed.
 Until a Key is assigned to a Partner, the end user will be unable to unlock the associated Latch device through the Partner’s App.

-For an existing Portfolio Key, Latch Manager Web is unable to support changes at this time and requires the Customer to create a new Key.
+For an existing Portfolio Key, Latch Mission Control is unable to support changes at this time and requires the Customer to create a new Key.
 However since this is a well known issue, Latch Engineering teams are working to correct and will be addressed in a coming release.